UoL-Planetary-Modelling/cesm2.13_outofbox/README.md

 How to run a 5 day 'out of the box' test simulation using CESM2.13 on arc4 - model version ported by Wuhu Feng (w.feng@ncas.ac.uk)

 ## Configuration
 - First you need to configure the environment for running the model - i.e. set up environment variables, load modules, link input data directories.
-You can do this by adding this information to your .bashrc file, which provides settings to be executed when a user starts an interactive shell session
+You can do this by adding this information to your .bashrc file, which provides settings to be executed when a user starts an interactive shell session:
 `vi ~/.bashrc`
 - Press 'i' to enter insert mode and paste in the following:
 ```